xyephy/whive/doc/developer-notes.md

     from there.

 - A RPC method must either be a wallet method or a non-wallet method.
-Do not introduce new methods that differ in behavior based on presence of a wallet.
+Do not introduce new methods such as `signrawtransaction` that differ in behavior based on presence of a wallet.

   - *Rationale*: as well as complicating the implementation and interfering with the introduction of multi-wallet, wallet and non-wallet code should be